Avid smokers know how poorly nicotine stains the skin and teeth.

 - Rinse the area with warm water and wipe with a dry towel

-The good thing that I like most about Simple Green is its potential to remove the deepest yellow stains that had penetrated deeply into the walls for years.
+The good thing I like most about Simple Green is its potential to remove the deepest yellow stains that had penetrated the walls for years.

 Plus, it functions as a deodorizer eradicating the old cigarette smell from the house.